sourcetoad/DevopsToolKit/README.md

 3. `cd ./docker/data-source-tools/`
 4. Execute `docker-compose up --build`
 5. Wait for the terminal to complete executing.
-6. You know have Sourcetoad data source tools running.
+6. You now have Sourcetoad data source tools running.

 ## phpMyAdmin
 If the optional tools are launched, you can find phpMyAdmin at: localhost:8080